jeffleon/Front-End-Quick/README.md

 3.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    Your site is now running at `http://localhost:8000`

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-hello-world-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## 💥 Deploy.

-  This app it was deploy in [SmartRoute](https://smartroute.fulldevs.software/) with Firebase , enjoy your trip with us
+  This app was deploy in [SmartRoute](https://smartroute.fulldevs.software/) with Firebase , enjoy your trip with us

 ## 🧐 What's inside?